 2 cups self-raising flour

-- Beat together butter, sugar and salt with electric mixer.
+Beat together butter, sugar and salt with an electric mixer.

-- Turn on to floured board and cut into squares.
+Turn onto a floured board and cut into squares.